mortuosplango/frankentone/README.md

 ## License

-Copyright © 2013 Holger Ballweg <mortuos.plango@gmail.com>
+Except where otherwise noted, all code is Copyright 2013 Holger Ballweg.

-Distributed under the Eclipse Public License, the same as Clojure.
+This project is released under the terms of the GNU General Public License, version 3.
+The license is available from [gnu.org/licenses](http://www.gnu.org/licenses/) and as LICENSE.txt at the root of this distribution.